Our recipe

 You will need to load up the compost yourselves from our maturation piles, so we advise bringing a pickup truck or trailer and a few helping hands - we can help if someone is on site.
 If you only need a small amount (<160L) we may be able to bag up the compost for you.

-Parking at Kaicycle Urban Farm is very limited.
-We have one car park in our entrance way which can be used for compost collections.
-All street parking is for the Hospital.
+We have one car park in our entrance way which you can use for compost collections.
+Otherwise, parking on Hospital Rd is very limited as all on-street parking is for the Hospital.

 We hope our compost goes on to produce some delicious homegrown veggies and native perennials.
 Let us know how you get on - we love to see photos of your mahi māra! <3